Why Vietnam is the hidden gem of global apparel, textile, and garment manufacturing

 • Don’t use gradients for screen printing.
 If you want gradients, go for a DTG print instead.

-• Pick up label options and coordinate with suppliers for trims like size tags, care labels, or woven brand labels.
+• We can help you pick up label options and sync up with suppliers for trims like size tags, care labels, woven brand labels, all of it.

 2) Sampling